 At Oliver’s we know that “The easiest piece of waste to manage is the one we don’t create,” so “Reduce” and “Reuse” are our number one priorities before recycling and composting.
 From switching to reusable pallet wraps (instead of using single-use plastic palletwrap) to changing our produce bag dispensers to dispense less bags to selling reusable produce and grocery bags, we are consistently looking for new and innovative ways to operate using less or no waste.

 Incorporating Renewables & Energy Efficiency

-There’s Never Enough Water To Waste
+There’s Never Enough Water to Waste

 We Would Love To Hear From You!

 What distinguishes Oliver’s Market with the rest of the grocers in Sonoma County is our investment in Sustainability.
-We are the first grocer in Sonoma County to hire a full-time Sustainability Coordinator, local to Sonoma County who is trained in business and sustainability, who is dedicated to reducing waste, increasing energy efficiency, reducing water usage and preventing pollution.
+We are the first grocer in Sonoma County to hire a full-time Sustainability Coordinator, local to Sonoma County who is trained in business and sustainability, and dedicated to reducing waste, increasing energy efficiency, reducing water usage and preventing pollution.
 Meet Annie by clicking here and she is always happy to hear from you!
 Please email her at email@example.com with any questions or suggestions or just to learn more about what Oliver’s Market is doing to be the most sustainable grocer in Sonoma County!